lsst-sqre/phalanx/docs/admin/secrets-setup.rst

 If you do not provide any other source of static secrets for an environment, and the static secret already exists in Vault, the :command:`phalanx secrets` command will use that existing value.
 Therefore, if you wish, you may manually set the secrets directly in Vault (or use some other Vault integration beyond the scope of this document) and not provide Phalanx with any other static secrets source.

+If you take this approach with an environment that requires a pull secret, you will need to create a Vault secret with the name ``pull-secret`` containing one key named ``.dockerconfigjson``.
+The contents of that key must be the JSON-serialized authentication information for the Docker registries that require authentication.
+See `Pull an image from a private registry <https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/>`__ in the Kubernetes documentation for more details about the correct format.

 Syncing secrets
 ===============